pytroll/fcidecomp/documentation/solution-design/source/support_and_integration.rst

 ``epct_plugin_mtg4africa`` customisation plugin, which in turns install FCIDECOMP by installing with ``pip`` the ``hdf5plugin`` package.
 Note that the same Data Tailor plugin also uses the FCICOMP software to compress output data, and that such compressor is built when building the Data Tailor plugin package.
-This has potential fo dependency conflicts, as the compressor and te decompressor rely in part on the same dependencies.
+This has potential fo dependency conflicts, as the compressor and the decompressor rely in part on the same dependencies.

 The approach to integrate the described solution with the Data Tailor will therefore include a revision of the current build and installation approach for the ``epct_plugin_mtg4africa`` customisation plugin.
 The most promising